Do Food Expiration Dates Really Mean Anything?

 Here's what I found that may surprise you:

 I assumed that there is a regulatory process involved with expiration dates-hard and fast rules.
 This is not the case.
-According to the USDA, there is “no uniform or universally accepted system used for food dating in the United States,” although some states do require it, and there are dating regulations when it comes to infant formula.
+According to the USDA, expiration dates on food aren't required by the federal government.
+Although some states do require it, there are dating regulations when it comes to infant formula.

 That depends on what it is and how it was handled.
-The USDA recommends using products that display the “use-by date” by that time.
+The USDA recommends using products that display the use-by date by that time.
 For sell-by dates that go past at home, you can continue to store the food for a short amount of time depending on what it is.
-Some common products are: ground meat and poultry (1-2 days past the date), beef (3-5 days past the date), eggs (3-5 weeks past the date).
+Some common products are: ground meat and poultry (1 to 2 days past the date), beef (3 to 5 days past the date), eggs (3 to 5 weeks past the date).

 That depends on the food.
 Take orange juice, for example.
-One cup of OJ can offer a full day's dose of vitamin C. But after it's been open for a week, it loses all antioxidant benefits from exposure to air and light.
+One cup of orange juice can offer a full day's dose of vitamin C. But after it's been open for a week, it loses the antioxidant benefits from exposure to air and light.
 (And that could happen even before it reaches its expiration date.)
-Here are 4 common foods with a surprisingly short nutritional “shelf life.”